-- Equality Act 2010: advice for schools DfE Feb 2013 - SENDD Code of Practice 0 25 (July 2014) - School SEND Information Report regulations (2014) - Statutory Guidance on supporting pupils at school with medical conditions April 2014 - The National Curriculum in England Key Stage 1 and 2 framework document Sept 2013 - Safeguarding Policy - Accessibility Plan - Teachers Standards 2012
+- Equality Act 2010: advice for schools DfE Feb 2013 - SEND Code of Practice 0 25 (July 2014) - School SEND Information Report regulations (2014) - Statutory Guidance on supporting pupils at school with medical conditions April 2014 - The National Curriculum in England Key Stage 1 and 2 framework document Sept 2013 - Safeguarding Policy - Accessibility Plan - Teachers Standards 2012

 The process of developing the draft of this policy was initially carried out by the Affinity TSA SENDCo Leadership Development Group.
-It was then finalised by the SENDCo in consultation with SEND Governor, parents, pupils and staff at the school.
+It was then finalised by the SENDCo in consultation with the Advisory Board, parents, pupils and staff at the school.

-The SENDCo at Greystoke Primary Schoolis a qualified Teacher and member of the SLT.
+The SENDCo at Greystoke Primary School is a qualified Teacher and member of the SLT.
+She holds the National Award for SEN Coordination.